The Women of Brewster Place (novel): Plot summary

 Cora Lee is obsessed with babies.
 After she learns about sex, she begins to have many children with many different men.
 However, she has a hard time caring for her children after they have grown from infancy.
 She enjoys taking care of her infant child but neglects the rest of her children and her home.
 Due to the neglect, her children are often truant, ill-mannered, barely fed, and filthily dressed.
 One day, Kiswana stops by the Cora Lee's place to tell her of a tenants' association she is creating.
 However, Kiswana is horrified to see Cora Lee's children eating out of garbage cans.
 In an effort to help, she invites Cora Lee and her children to see a Shakespeare play being showed in the park.
 After her encounter with Kiswana, Cora Lee is moved to prepare dinner for the children.
 She gives her children more attention, cleaning the house and finding more suitable clothes for them to wear.
 After watching the play, Cora Lee realizes that she needs to take better care of her children and educate them.
 She tucks her children into bed and kisses them good night.
 However, she herself gets into bed naked with an unnamed man.

 Lorraine and Theresa are a lesbian couple living at Brewster Place.
-Although they are kind and considerate residents, many feels distrustful and scared of them.
-One resident Sophie spies on them, watching their actions and spreading rumors about them.
+Although they are kind and considerate residents, many feel distrustful and scared of them.
+One resident, Sophie spies on them; watching their actions and spreading rumors about them.
 Lorraine can feel the judgement of her community members and is particularly hurt by it.
 Scared of being shunned and found out for being lesbian, she tries to talk to Theresa about her fears.
 However, Theresa shuts her down, accusing her of being unnecessarily paranoid.
 Theresa makes it clear that she does not care what people think of her.
 She feels that Lorraine is too soft and unable to fight for herself.
 Lorraine's soft personality, which she once found attractive, begins to annoy her.
-In an effort to fit in, Lorraine attends Kiswana's tenants' association meeting.
+In an effort to fit in, Lorraine attends Kiswana's tenants' association meetings.
 However, she is quickly ostracized and attacked by Sophie for her sexuality.
 Ben, one of the oldest residents, consoles a deeply upset Lorraine.
 Ben and Lorraine begin to spend more time together.
 Theresa begins to notice that Lorraine is changing, becoming bolder and more firm.
 One night, Lorraine and Theresa fight because Lorraine feels misunderstood by Theresa.
 The fight ends in Lorraine leaving to go to a party without Theresa.
 On her way back, Lorraine is violently raped and beaten by C.C Baker and his gang, who assault her for being lesbian.
 Lorraine eventually gets up, badly wounded, and sees Ben.
 She grabs a brick and kills Ben with it.